DIY Mod Podge Photo Transfer Upcycle Idea: Make your own trendy framed wall art using old roller blinds and this easy decoupage image transfer method.

 You can do this really easily by inserting your image into the Paint app (this comes pre-installed on most computers).
 Just open up the rotate options and click on Flip Horizontal – this will reverse your text and give you a mirror image.

 Step 2.
-Neatly cut a piece of roller blind to your desired size.
+Neatly cut a piece of the roller blind to your desired size.

 Step 4.
 Apply a coat of Mod Podge to the piece of the roller blind.